ryanstout/pawnee/README.md

   - so you just list the things you need on your server in a certain group (that only gets run on when installing)
   - you could use :path => '...'
   - the gems don't install the things in a bundle, just provide a task you can run to set them up
-4) It should run gems locally or remote (based on a config somehow)
+4) It should run gems locally or remote
+	- based on the --servers option passed in
 5) It should integrate with capistrano
 	- we need a place to store server info....
 		- redis somewhere?